Why is Roof Maintenance Important?

 After learning what roof maintenance is, you’re ready to learn what’s actually done when a roofing contractor is up there.
 While there’s a lot to inspect, let’s break it down into 6 easily digestible ways a roofing contractor maintains a roof.

-And as I said, this is also the perfect time to determine how much time is left until your roof needs to be replaced
+And don't forget, this is also the perfect time to determine how much time is left until your roof needs to be replaced.

 Pipe boots are the neoprene (synthetic rubber) flashing around the plumbing or vent pipes that come through your roof.
 Over time, cracks form that allow water to follow the pipe into your home.